Published on January 29, 2020

 It is natural to think that risks are something negative.
 However, what most people forget to add to their whiteboard is that risks can very well be positive too.
 A risk taken thoughtfully and calculatedly may very well add profit or value to your project/work at the end of the day.

-So, the risk management process does not always talk about avoiding risks.
+So, risk management is not always about avoiding risks.
 It is more about integrating risks in your project overall—accepting them as an unavoidable part during the execution of your plan.
 You may have thought out every step of your project, pre-planned and organized all the possibilities as well; there will always be some level of uncertainty involved.

 So your job as a manager is to manage those risks, but how?
 We will delineate the steps for you in this article.
 So read on and add further things in it from your experience and customize it to your project and your company culture.